© Crown copyright 2020

 Consider how to connect with others.
 Maintaining relationships with people you trust is important for your mental wellbeing.
 You can now meet outdoors (in private gardens or other private outdoor spaces) in groups of up to 6 provided you keep 2 metres (3 steps) apart from people outside of your household.
 If you can’t meet in person, think about how you can stay in touch with friends and family via telephone, video calls or social media instead – whether it’s people you normally see often or connecting with old friends.

 Help and support others.
 Think about how you could help those around you – it could make a big difference to them and can make you feel better too.
 It is important to listen to and accept other people’s concerns, worries or behaviours.
 Could you message a friend or family member nearby?
 Are there community groups that you could join to support others locally?
-Remember it’s important to do this in line with guidance on coronavirus (COVID-19) to keep yourself and everyone safe.
+Remember it’s important to do this in line with guidance on COVID-19 to keep yourself and everyone safe.

 Talk about your worries.
 It is quite common to feel worried, scared or helpless about the current situation.
 Remember that this is a difficult time for everyone and sharing with family and friends how you are feeling and the things you are doing to cope can help them too.
 If you don’t feel able to do that, there are people you can speak to via NHS recommended helplines.